 A slew of players have bypassed Ennis on the depth chart this season.
 In less than two years, he morphed from the Sabres’ top offensive threat into a fourth-liner.
 The three-time 20-goal scorer has only four goals and 10 points in 46 games in 2016-17.

-Naturally, the meager output and constant losing – the Sabres will miss the playoffs for the sixth straight year – has been difficult for Ennis to handle.
+Naturally, the meager output and constant losing – the Sabres will miss the playoffs for the sixth straight year – have been difficult for Ennis to handle.

 Coming to the rink hasn’t been fun some days.